What They Do: Computer hardware engineers research, design, develop, and test computer systems and components.

 How to Become One: Most computer hardware engineers need a bachelor’s degree from an accredited program.

-Job Outlook: Employment of computer hardware engineers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
+Job Outlook: Employment of computer hardware engineers is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.

 Following is everything you need to know about a career as a computer hardware engineer with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career: